 Pissed-off victim No. 1: Neil Young

-The first rocker to throw some cantankerous shade Trump’s way was none other than Neil Young, who found himself embroiled in a spat with Trump regarding the use of “Rockin’ in the Free World,” which was used as background noise for his official presidential campaign announcement at Trump Tower.
-“Neil Young, a Canadian citizen, is a supporter of Bernie Sanders for President of the United States of America,” Young’s label concisely asserted about this “not authorized” faux pas, to which Trump’s campaign team responded with … literal receipts.
+The first rocker to throw some cantankerous shade Trump’s way was none other than Young in June 2015, who found himself embroiled in a spat with Trump regarding the use of “Rockin’ in the Free World,” which was used as background noise for his official presidential campaign announcement at Trump Tower.
+“Neil Young, a Canadian citizen, is a supporter of Bernie Sanders for President of the United States of America,” Young’s label asserted about this “not authorized” faux pas, to which Trump’s campaign team responded with … literal receipts.
 “Mr. Trump’s campaign paid for and obtained the legal right to use Neil Young’s recording of ‘Rockin’ in the Free World’ at today’s event,” a spokesperson said.
 “Mr. Trump is a huge fan of Neil Young and his music and will continue to be regardless of Neil’s political views.”

-Interestingly, the future president almost immediately ceased playing “Rockin’ in the Free World,” even with the legal logistics in his favor — owing to Trump’s underlying sonic affection for Young.
+Interestingly, the future president almost immediately ceased playing “Rockin’ in the Free World,” even with the legal logistics in his favor — owing to Trump’s lifelong affection for Young.
 “Mr. Trump is a big fan and likes Neil very much,” campaign manager Corey Lewandowski said at the time.
 “We will respect his wish.”
-Unwilling to not have the last word, though, Young proceeded to stress how Trump’s “misogyny” and “racism” were totally not rockin’ him politically, and that he’d happily give Sanders any of his music, should he ever request it.
+Unwilling to not have the last word, though, Young proceeded to stress how Trump’s “misogyny” and “racism” were not rockin’ him politically, and that he’d happily give Bernie Sanders any of his music, should he ever request it.